The Hormone Harmony Type

 For someone who already has a heavy stress load, even a small amount of strenuous exercise can be the tipping point, leading to hormone havoc.

 I recommend honoring where your body is at now and start there.
-If you’re tired, struggling with sleep, your weight, or other hormone-related issues, reducing your movement and exercise or reducing the intensity, can be beneficial to your hormones and goals.
+If you’re tired, struggling with sleep, your weight, or other hormone-related issues, reducing your movement and exercise or reducing the intensity can be beneficial to your hormones and goals.

-Whenever you’re increasing your movement and exercise load, do so only when your body is ready to take on more stress, and go slowly.
+Whenever you’re increasing your movement and exercise load, do so only when your body is ready to take on more stress and go slowly.
 Listen to your body and have patience.
-Building fitness takes time and can be very rewarding when you’re in it for the long haul, or detrimental when rushed.
+Building fitness takes time and can be very rewarding when you’re in it for the long haul or detrimental when rushed.

 6. Reduce exposure to environmental toxins

-You’ll find environmental toxins in pesticides of non-organic foods, additives and artificial ingredients, plastic food containers, commonly used beauty products, household detergents and cleaners, medications, the off-gassing of paints, glues, solvents, and most commercially made furniture, the air outdoors as well as indoors, and more.
+You’ll find environmental toxins in pesticides of non-organic foods, additives, and artificial ingredients, plastic food containers, commonly used beauty products, household detergents and cleaners, medications, the off-gassing of paints, glues, solvents, and most commercially made furniture, the air outdoors as well as indoors, and more.

-7. Watch your alcohol intake & give cigarettes and second hand smoke the boot.
+7. Watch your alcohol intake & give cigarettes and secondhand smoke the boot.

-Heavy, moderate and even light drinking can burden our liver, the powerhouse for hormone regulation.
+Heavy, moderate, and even light drinking can burden our liver, the powerhouse for hormone regulation.
 Keeping our liver healthy helps keep our hormones in harmony.

 One of my favorite at-home ways to test your body’s reaction to alcohol is with a continuous glucose monitor.

 Are you using medication to push through pain, to numb feelings, out of fear, to avoid resting when you need it (such as when you’re ill)?
 If so, consider reducing what you can bit by bit.
-Check in with a trusted health professional who can help you develop a plan and find other solutions.
+Check-in with a trusted health professional who can help you develop a plan and find other solutions.

 9. Mindset

 Balancing stress is like the movement of the ocean and the daily balancing of the high tide with the low.
-As our daily stress load rises, we match it with daily stress lowering practices, day in and day out, helping to keep a consistent flow of harmony.
+As our daily stress load rises, we match it with daily stress-lowering practices, day in and day out, helping to keep a consistent flow of harmony.

 Sign up now for the 14-Day Hormone Harmony Jumpstart